steadywool/fedora-playbook/README.md

 # ansible-pull -U https://github.com/Kaniville/ansible-configuration.git ansible/playbook.yml -t chroot
 ```

-ℹ️ **With the "chroot" tag, only packages from the official repository, and the basic configuration will be installed.**
+ℹ️ **With the "chroot" tag, only basic packages from the official repository (core & system), and the basic configuration (core) will be installed.**

 Before exiting chroot, create a password for the root user:
 ```